We offer a range of scholarships and means-tested bursaries, as a method of financial assistance.

 Information about subject-specific scholarships, along with application details and deadlines, is outlined within each scholarship subject area.
 All scholarship candidates are required to register with the School before an application is made and, in due course, to pass the school’s entrance examination.

-Applications will open shortly for pupils joining in September 2022 – please scroll down for the deadlines and important dates.
+Applications for September 2022 are now open – please scroll down for the deadlines and important dates.

 In September 2020, Truro School is introduced its ‘Promising Individual Performance Pathway (PIPP)’.
 This aims to provide opportunities to help talented pupils focus on an area of expertise (Art, Drama, Fencing, Music or Sport) to maximise their potential and achieve their personal best.

 The aim is to create an environment in which pupils will be able to learn, develop and flourish in their individual area, supported by Heads of Departments, coaches, teachers and mentors.

 Pupils who are successful in gaining a scholarship will be part of the PIPP.
 In addition, pupils who show potential but are not yet of scholarship standard may be invited to become part of the PIPP.

 |Friday, 5 November 2021||Closing date for all 16+ scholarships and means-tested bursaries|

 |Wednesday, 15 December 2021||Closing date for all 11+/13+ scholarships and means-tested bursaries|

 |Saturday, 22 January 2022||11+ entrance examination (including Academic Scholarship)|